janisar007/DonorHub/README.md

 # DonorHub

-DonorHub is a comprehensive platform designed to bridge the gap between blood donors, hospitals, and organizations.
-By offering a user-friendly interface and powerful tools, DonorHub ensures that the life-saving process of blood donation becomes smoother, faster, and more accessible to everyone involved.
+DonorHub, a platform that simplifies blood donation by connecting donors, hospitals, and organizations.
+The platform enables organizations and NGOs to manage blood records online, moving away from traditional Excel sheets.

 Consists of 4 different users -- **Donar**,**Hospital**,**Organisation** and **Admin**